mariecreel/christianbook-code-challenge/readme.md

 error rate.
 Each increase in requests per second also increased the total number of requests made, but even with these increased totals, the error rate remained consistently in the ~40% - ~50% range.
-Average latency across all tests for 10000 users was 4.2 seconds, which is dismally high.
+Average latency across all tests for 10000 users was 4.2 seconds, which is high enough that I expect there would be a noticeable delay for the users who didn't get errors in response to their requests.

 ## Time Spent in Development